 In 2011 everything came crashing down.
-After several misdiagnoses my health was rapidly deteriorating with a laundry list of debilitating symptoms; neurological, nervous system related, autoimmune, cardiac and cognitive manifestations.
+After several misdiagnoses my health was rapidly deteriorating with a laundry list of debilitating symptoms; neurological, nervous system and autonomic nervous system related, as well as autoimmune, cardiac and cognitive manifestations to name a few.
 I could no longer go to school or work or keep up with my mortgage payments.
-Approx 6 months of spending once a week, sometimes more in the back of an ambulance and barely able to function I was diagnosed with Late Stage Lyme disease.
+Approx 6 months of spending once a week, sometimes more in the back of an ambulance and barely able to function I was diagnosed with a rare and life threatening Neuro-Immune disease which had quickly become systemic and had crossed the blood brain barrier caused by a rare retrovirus.
 I quickly learned there was no treatment or support available in Canada, and decided to move my life to California to begin intensive treatment where I would be administering 6 IVs a day myself through a Hickman catheter that was being implanted across from my heart in my chest.
 What seemed to be a minor surgery took a turn for the worse.
-I ended up in ICU in California for approx one month where I was not expected to make it through, as they couldn't stop the bleeding out despite the 10lb sand bags, and coagulating medications.
+I ended up in ICU in California for approximately one month where I was not expected to make it through, as they could not stop the bleeding out despite the 10lb sand bags, and coagulating medications.
 I was internally and externally bleeding out loosing 70 percent of my blood.
 After 8 blood transfusions and stabilization I was finally released, still very unsteady on my feet.
 I had the support of my partner at the time who became my rock, and stayed with me in California.
 He was everything to me, and we made a pact that we were going to get through all of it together.
 He was incredibly supportive, and there through every step of the way.

 I returned to Canada having to pick up my medication at the Buffalo border every month to continue administering my treatment which was equivalent to chemo.
 This treatment was not covered or even offered in Canada.
 Between my family, and my-self we had spent close to half a million dollars in treatment to keep me alive.
 I did this particular treatment for approximately a year and a half.
 I moved from cousins, to friends, to friends of friends, all inbetween frequent hospital stays and nights in emergency.